bu-ist/bu-learning-blocks/data-structure.md

       },
       {
         "answer": "Either six or eight",
         "feedback": "You are correct!
-The name \"two-toed sloth\" erroneously describe the number of toes.",, "correct": true
+The name \"two-toed sloth\" erroneously describe the number of toes.", "correct": true
       },
       {